IntelSoftware/SYCL_101/03_Modern/7_lambdas.rst

 Parameter list
 ==============

-Lambdas can both capture variables and accept *input parameters*.
-A **parameter list** is optional and in most aspects resembles the parameter list for a function.
-Let's see the same simple code in a form of function and lambda expression.
+Lambdas can capture variables and accept *input parameters*.
+A **parameter list** is optional and, in most aspects, resembles the parameter list for a function.
+Let's see the same simple code in a form of function[[[is this the correct term? should it be "function form" as used in code/line 211 below?]]] and lambda expression.

 .. code-block:: cpp